 Semi-annual update – March 2019 to August 2019

 Throughout Mar – Aug 2019, work on the scientific publications (journal and conference papers) has continued.
 A journal paper that describes a meta-review on designing for dementia and presents two cases on design for care environments for people with dementia has been published in Maturitas.
 Two papers from the MinD team have been accepted for the MinD for Dementia conference.
 A chapter about the development of the Social Engagement Map was submitted for a book on HCI, Co-Design and Dementia.
 Work on several other papers has continued.
 Some journal papers are still under review (WP2, WP3) and some are expected to be submitted at the end of 2019 and early 2020 (WP3, WP4, WP6).

 News of the MinD project is published monthly through the Alzheimer Europe’s monthly newsletter and is also available on the MinD website.
-The project website is being updated regularly with project information and updates related to the exchanges.
+The project website is also updated regularly with project information and updates related to the exchanges.
 The amount of followers on Twitter has again increased and the MinD account now has 381 followers.

 Semi-annual web-update WP8 – September 2019 – February 2020

 This update describes the final phase of the MinD project.
 On 19-20 September, the Technische Universität Dresden hosted the International Conference 2019 of the MinD Consortium, the DRS Special Interest Group on Behaviour Change and the DRS Special Interest Group on Wellbeing and Happiness.
 The theme of the final conference was ‘Designing with and for people with dementia: Wellbeing, Empowerment and Happiness’.
 The conference had 45 registered participants and was a lively event with three key note speakers, workshops, paper and poster presentations and many discussions.
 The MinD project team presented the project results in two papers at the conference.